Hokitika Festival

 Official festival activities

-The social activities and briefings will all be at Festival HQ in Hokitika township
+The social activities and briefings will all be at Festival HQ, Wests Rugby Clubrooms, 50 Brittan St, Hokitika

 Friday, 30 January

-From early evening @ the Festival HQ Join us for an informal meet and greet.
+• From 6pm @ the Festival HQ Join us for an informal meet and greet.

 Saturday, 31 January